 – Post MS equivalent with a BS in Nursing

 – Advance Practice (CNS, NP, CRNA or CNM)

-– MS to PhD requires 51 semester hours of coursework and 9 credits for dissertation for a total of 60.
+– MS to PhD requires a minimum of 60 credit hours (51 hours of coursework and at least 9 hours for dissertation)

 |39 semester hours including the capstone project|